Skip to content

 What Are Driver Updates?

-Drivers help your computer communicate with hardware devices.
-Windows Update often includes new drivers to keep your devices running smoothly.
+Drivers help your computer talk to devices like printers, graphics cards, or keyboards.
+Windows Update often includes updated drivers to keep your devices working smoothly.

 Before You Start

-• You need administrator access on your PC to make these changes. ⚑
+• You need to be signed in as an administrator on your PC to make these changes.

-• Even if you turn off driver updates, some drivers might still update automatically.
+• Even if you turn off driver updates, some device drivers might still update automatically.

 Option 1Use Local Group Policy Editor (🪟 Windows 11 Pro/Enterprise/Education)

-1. Press ⊞ Win+R to open the Run box.
+1. Press Win+R on your keyboard to open the Run box.

 2. Type gpedit.msc and press Enter to open the Local Group Policy Editor.